GabrielGhe/lang-to-remember/python.md

 PythonToRemember
 =================
-Things to remember for python
+Things to remember for python... example code can be found <a href="https://github.com/GabrielGhe/CoderbyteChallenges">here</a>

 <h3 id="tableOfContent">Table of content</h3>
 <ol>